ishwar585/Python-Aria-Telegram-Mirror-Bot/README.md

 # Introduction
-This is a python-based telegram bot for mirroring files to G-Drive.
+This is a python-based telegram bot for mirroring files to G-Drive You can contact me on telegram at **https://t.me/ishwar585** or **https://t.me/dp001** if you face some problems in deploying the bot
+Deploying this bot on Heroku will lead to suspension of your app/account but still if you want to try, then you can message me and I'll help you out.

 # Features supported:
 - Mirror direct download links to google drive